 Comparing what we see vs. what we know.

 There are over 240 techniques in the MITRE ATT&CK framework, it is imperative that we validate our solutions against the ATT&CK Framework to identify gaps and determine how to appropriately detect these techniques.
 The key with detection and telemetry is NOT to alert to each TID, this would result in high levels of fatigue creating operational complexities for your organization.
 MITRE's Adversarial Tactics, Techniques, and Common Knowledge (ATT&CK) is a curated knowledge base and model for cyber adversary behavior, reflecting the various phases of an adversary’s lifecycle and the platforms they are known to target.
 ATT&CK is useful for understanding security risk against known adversary behavior, for planning security improvements, and verifying defenses work as expected.
-For example TID 1059 Command and Scripting Interpreter, while scripting is leveraged in many adversarial scenarios it is not 100% indicative of nefarious activity.
+For example, TID 1059 Command and Scripting Interpreter, while scripting is leveraged in many adversarial scenarios it is not 100% indicative of nefarious activity.
 Scripting tools are leveraged by many common applications as well as administrators within your organization.
-By blocking and/or alerting on TID 1059 in isolation you will impact your organizations ability to operate as expected, creating greater friction within the organization.
+By blocking and/or alerting on TID 1059 in isolation you will impact your organization's ability to operate as expected, creating greater friction within the organization.
 While telemetry and detections have proven to be a necessity in the fight against adversaries, the challenge is enhancing that data with the right context.
 How do we take TID 1059 and increase the fidelity to block and alert on only nefarious usage of interpreters?
 We marry fingerprinting with configuration analysis.

 Analyzing known IOCs and C2 frameworks to learn the adversarial trends and identify choke points.

 To drive better outcomes for our customers, the intelligence gathered from our threat research not only correlates contextual events it is also leveraged to drive zero-touch preventions directly to our customers.
-In order to make the security industry as a whole more successful we must take in data from different control points across endpoints, workloads, containers, network, user, and cloud and deliver higher fidelity prevention and detection capabilities.
+In order to make the security industry as a whole more successful we must take in data from different control points across endpoints, workloads, containers, networks, users, and cloud and deliver higher fidelity prevention and detection capabilities.

-For hands on experience with our protection check out our new Malware Lab!
+For hands-on experience with our protection check out our new Malware Lab!

 Collaborating with our IR, MDR Partners as well as our Research Community drives intelligence decisions on existing bad actors.
 While Internal attacker emulation allows for proactive identifications of adversaries.

 Carbon Black is developed with an API first mentality, meaning that if we build something into the product we need to be able to access this via the API to power our IR and MSSP partners to strengthen their support of your organization.
-With our growing partner base it is critical that we leverage the intelligence driven from Incident Response engagements to understand how to improve our detection and prevention mechanisms.
+With our growing partner base, it is critical that we leverage the intelligence-driven from Incident Response engagements to understand how to improve our detection and prevention mechanisms.

 List of IR and MSSP partners available here.

-Detection and efficacy is always evolving, at VMware Carbon Black we leverage the MITRE ATT&CK framework to guide our intelligence with the goal of delivering high fidelity detections and preventions to reduce fatigue while increasing your security posture.
+Detection and efficacy are always evolving, at VMware Carbon Black we leverage the MITRE ATT&CK framework to guide our intelligence with the goal of delivering high fidelity detections and preventions to reduce fatigue while increasing your security posture.